hitchcockwill/react-component-scaffold-knowledge-admin/README.md

 After cloning, **_*cd*_** into react-component-scaffold-knowledge-admin and run `npm link`.

-Executing _ska component Croissant_ in the terminal inside knowledge-admin will create the following file structure populated with boilerplate in the appropriate folders.
+Executing _ska component CroissantAreGood_ in the terminal inside knowledge-admin will create the following file structure populated with boilerplate in the appropriate folders.

 ```
-$ ska component Croissant
+$ ska component CroissantsAreGood

 croissants-are-good
     ├── index.ts